JuanMHuerta/Obsidian-CSS-snippets/docs/cite.md

 # cite.css
-Modifies the standard quote callout.
+Modifies the standard quote callout moving the title and icon to the bottom and adding an accented border and shadow.

+Inspired by [Rushi's](https://github.com/r-u-s-h-i-k-e-s-h/Obsidian-CSS-Snippets) Author Callout.

 ## Usage
 ```md